d2osborn/Power-Outages/README.md

 - `CLIMATE.REGION`: U.S. Climate regions as specified by National Centers for Environmental Information (nine climatically consistent regions in continental U.S.A.)

+- `OUTAGE.START`: This variable indicates the day of the year and the time of the day when the outage event started (as reported by the corresponding Utility in the region)

+- `OUTAGE.RESTORATION`: This variable indicates the day of the year and the time of the day when power was restored to all the customers (as reported by the corresponding Utility in the region)

 - `OUTAGE.DURATION`: Duration of outage events (in minutes)

 - `DEMAND.LOSS.MW`: Amount of peak demand lost during an outage event (in Megawatt) [but in many cases, total demand is reported]

 - `CUSTOMERS.AFFECTED`: Number of customers affected by the power outage event

-- `RES.PRICE`: Monthly electricity price in the residential sector (cents/kilowatt-hour)
+- `RES.SALES`: 	Electricity consumption in the residential sector (megawatt-hour)

-- `COM.PRICE`: Monthly electricity price in the commercial sector (cents/kilowatt-hour)
+- `COM.SALES`: 	Electricity consumption in the commercial sector (megawatt-hour)

+- `IND.SALES`: Electricity consumption in the industrial sector (megawatt-hour)

 - `TOTAL.SALES`: Total electricity consumption in the U.S. state (megawatt-hour)

 - `PC.REALGSP.STATE`: Per capita real gross state product (GSP) in the U.S. state (measured in 2009 chained U.S. dollars)

 - `POPULATION`: Population in the U.S. state in a year

+- `PCT_WATER_TOT`: Percentage of water area in the U.S. state as compared to the overall water area in the continental U.S. (in %)

 # Step 2: Data Cleaning and Exploratory Data Analysis
 ## Data Cleaning